isomerpages/moe-victoriajc/_learn/Subjects/Theatre Studies and Drama.md

 <details class="isomer-details">
 <summary>The TSD Curriculum</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>TSD is a demanding yet rewarding A-Level subject aimed at students with
+a genuine interest in Theatre and Drama.
+Students need to conduct their own research and select material for monologues, duologues and group performances.
+Students also need to have a good level of spoken and written English and be able to work with initiative both as an individual and as part of a collaborative team.</p>
+<p></p>
 <p>Students study key texts in different genres and examine ways of approaching
 scripts from the point of view of a theatre maker.
 The theoretical side concerns aspects such as social, cultural and historical influences.</p>